Top health Google searches for 2022 - ExBulletin

 You can learn a lot from your search history.

 One big topic is missing this year.
-Covid-19.
+It’s COVID-19.
 Last year saw a lot of interest in vaccination and prevention, but this year coronavirus was not among the top searches for health and wellness.

 Instead, this year’s searches will focus on physical and mental recovery, how to get stronger physically, and how to deal with issues like anxiety, depression, attention deficit hyperactivity disorder, and obsessive-compulsive disorder. was focused on.

-Here’s a breakdown of Google Search in 2022 and some ways we’re addressing these topics as we head into 2023.
+Here’s a breakdown of Google Search in 2022 and some ways to address these topics for 2023.

-Working out was a hot topic this year.
-Bodyweight workouts, weekly workouts, mental health exercises, and core workouts at the gym are all among the top health searches.
+Working out was a hot topic this year. ‘body weight workout’, ‘weekly workout’, ‘exercise for mental health’ and ‘core workout at gym’ are all among the top health searches.

-Bodyweight workouts are a great access point to exercise because they don’t require expensive equipment and lay the foundation for your final weight training, says CNN fitness expert and professional sports mind-body coach.
-As one Dana Santas said in an earlier article: .
+Bodyweight training is a good access point to exercise because it doesn’t require expensive equipment and can lay the foundation for your final weight training.

 She has a 10 minute workout to get started.

-Note: Editor’s Note: If you or someone you know is struggling with suicidal thoughts or mental health issues, please contact the National Suicide Prevention Lifeline at 800-273-8255 (or 988 after July 16, 2022) or Canada’s Talk.
-Call Suicide 1-833-456. -4566.